 Why Do Headlights Get Yellow or Foggy?

 Car headlights can yellow or fog up over time for several reasons.
-Their covering is made from plastic material—such as polycarbonate.
+Let's remove that and unyellow those lights., here's why and how to remove headlight fog.
+First off, their covering is made from plastic material—such as polycarbonate.
 If this substance is not sealed properly, then the debris from driving through dust, rocks, pebbles, and dirt will scratch up your headlights and create tiny chips and cracks.
-These new openings allow grime to enter and build up over time, ruining the quality of your sealant and impeding your headlights’ ability to shine.
+These new openings allow grime to enter and build up over time causing this yellow headlight effect, ruining the quality of your sealant and impeding your headlights’ ability to shine.

 Why Are Clean Headlights Important?

 Pay attention to the output of your headlights.
 Is it bright, yellowed, or clouded?
 Cloudiness or yellowishness in your front lights can lower or redirect what’s being emitted.